m0ngr31/EPlusTV/README.md

 ### Notes
 `*`: Dedicated linear channel - Will only schedule when `LINEAR_CHANNELS` is set

 `**`: Some events are on linear channels and some aren't.
-If you're using `LINEAR_CHANNELS`: For FOX Sports, FOX events will be scheduled normally, everything else will be on the linear channels.
-For NFL+, NFL Network and NFL RedZone will be scheduled as linear channels, while all games are scheduled as normal.
+If you use `LINEAR_CHANNELS`, only events that are on FOX will be scheduled normally.
+All other events will be scheduled to linear channels

 `***`: Will create a dedicated linear channel if requested, if not, will schedule events normally